-Callisto and Melebea, by someone, based on La Celestina and with a huge amount of overlap with Dame Sirith and other multi-versioned pieces of storytelling/drama.
+Calisto and Melebea by someone, based on La Celestina and with a huge amount of overlap with Dame Sirith and other multi-versioned pieces of storytelling/drama.
 Printed and possibly commissioned by John Rastell.
-Exploring session available – and also on the playlist a character workshop on the bawd Celestina!
+First and Second Look Exploring sessions available in the playlist as well as a character workshop on the bawd Celestina!
+An audio only version of a Second Look session is available on the podcast.

 Godly Queen Hester – possibly an early version of the play belongs in the early to mid 1520’s, with the version that comes to us dating around 1529.
 Exploring session available.

 Witty and Witless by John Heywood.
 This has been dated later than the 1520’s, but apart from the closing speech and some revision, we’re fairly sure it lives around here.
 Exploring Session on YouTube.
 Full cast audio adaptation available.